Dharun235/RA_2025/Documentation of work.md

 - Website for Ilaria experiment is updated and progress bar is to be corrected.
 2nd task is started, preferably uses flask, python sdk instead of ros, subprocess, basic webpage using html.
 - Mohammad website is updated with new publications but havent done the bibtex link for all 3 publications.
 ---
+# **02/05/2025**
+- Worked from 9 to 15.
+- Basic architecture for communication with gemini, pepper and user is done via pc microphone.
+- Robot behaviour for different states of the game is almost over adn currently testing and improving the behaviour.
+Next is to embed them with the game.
+---